 Another challenge that comes with big data accuracy.
 Any firm running separate solutions for project management and financial operations, for example, is likely to face issues with data accuracy.
 Distinct software tools will often collect and store data separately, making it difficult to gain a complete understanding of operations.
 Time is wasted rekeying information from one database to the other, where it may be copied incorrectly.
 When there are errors in data entry, it calls all your data into question.
 To foster real insights, data must be consistent, readily available and easy to compare.

-Putting Big Data to Work for Your Construction Firm
+Putting Big Data Analytics to Work for Your Construction Firm

 The best way to make big data work for you is with powerful ERP technology.
 ERP platforms consist of multiple applications, all connected to a single database.
 This database acts as a single source of truth, eliminating fears about data accuracy.
 In addition, having all organizational applications connected in a single system streamlines the process of extracting analytics and makes it easier to gain data insights.